pilotmoon/popclipweb/site/dev/icons.md

 ## Iconify icons

-[Iconify](https://iconify.design/) provides over 150,000 icons from a variety of open source icon sets.
+[Iconify](https://iconify.design/) provides over 150,000 icons from a variety of open-source icon sets.
 Browse the catalog at <https://icon-sets.iconify.design/>.

 The format is `iconify:<icon set prefix>:<icon name>`.